HouseOps/HouseOps/README.md

 If you can publish this work so that I can get more contributors, I would appreciate it.

-Thank you again, and got o work hard!!!
+Thank you again, and go to work hard!!!
 ```